-Regarding our post-graduate training programs, we currently have three to four residents each year in our residency program and two to three fellows each year in our clinical neurophysiology program.
+Regarding our post-graduate training programs, we currently have four to six residents each year in our residency program and two to three fellows each year in our clinical neurophysiology program.
 Both the residency and fellowship programs are fully accredited by the ACGME.
-As of July 2008 we have a board-approved neuromuscular fellowship.
+We also have a board-approved neuromuscular fellowship.

 Richard Dubinsky, MD, MPH, is the neurology residency Program Director, and the faculty have spent a great deal of time in developing a meaningful and well organized training program for our residents.
 Mazen Dimachkie, MD is the Program Director for the Clinical Neurophysiology and Neuromuscular Fellowship programs.
 Our clinical neuromuscular fellows spend an equal amount of time becoming experts in electromyography and electroencephalography, along with receiving specialized clinical training in neuromuscular disease and epilepsy.

-The neuromuscular fellowship is designed for neurophysiologists who plan to pursue a career in academice medicine.
+The neuromuscular fellowship is designed for neurophysiologists who plan to pursue a career in academic medicine.
 Neuromuscular fellows will be significantly involved in clinical research during their fellowship year.

 In regards to our clinical and research programs, we currently have a depth of specialization in multiple areas including Parkinson's disease and movement disorders, neuromuscular disease, epilepsy, multiple sclerosis, Alzheimer's disease, cerebrovascular disease, and headache.
 A number of our faculty members are national and international leaders in their area of specialization.

-In 2002 we recruited Jeffrey Burns, MD, who is the director of the department's Alzheimer's and Memory Center and the Alzheimer's Disease Clinical Research Program.
+Jeffrey Burns, MD, serves as the director of the department's Alzheimer's and Memory Center and the Alzheimer's Disease Clinical Research Program.
 Dr. Burns also serves as the Principal Investigator of the KU Brain Aging Project.
-Dr. Burns joined the faculty in July 2004.

-Suzanne Stevens, MD, joined our faculty in 2006 and heads our Sleep Medicine Lab.
+Suzanne Stevens, MD, heads our Sleep Medicine Lab.

 We are actively recruiting for faculty with clinical and research interests to add to our existing program in multiple sclerosis, epilepsy, and neuro-intensive care.